 Where Barcol Hardness figures are quoted in reports without a model number it is usually safe to assume that a #934-1 Impresser was used.

 Kit includes the Barcol Impresser, two spare indenter points, test disks, wrench and detachable foot all housed in a foam lined carry case.
-The photographs show one of our used #935-1 impressers but the #934-1 is outwardly identical and it seemed a shame to break the seal on a new one.

 See details of the Barcol #935 and #936 impressers for use on softer materials.